 Where to?
-We’ll kick things off with a busy tour of bustling Cairo, exploring a sleek side few get to see, before hopping a flight to awe-inspiring Aswan.
-We’ll head towards the Sudanese border to marvel at Abu Simbel before turning it down a million notches for two dreamy nights of sailing down the Nile on a traditional Egyptian felucca.
-We’ll end our week in Luxor, home to the Temple of Hatshepsut and referred to by many as the world’s greatest open-air museum.
+We’ll kick things off by hopping a flight to awe-inspiring Aswan to temple hop and head towards the Sudanese border to marvel at Abu Simbel.
+After, we’re turning it down a million notches for a dreamy night of sailing down the Nile on a traditional Egyptian felucca.
+We’ll hop off in Luxor, home to the Temple of Hatshepsut and referred to by many as the world’s greatest open-air museum.
+Finally, we’ll wrap our week with a busy tour of bustling Cairo, exploring a sleek side few get to see.

-• Two nights accommodation at Le Méridien Pyramids Hotel & Spa, one night at a Nubian village in Aswan, two nights on a traditional felucca, and two nights at a colorful guesthouse in Luxor, and one night at the Le Méridien Cairo Airport Hotel to allow for an easy early morning departure
+• Two nights accommodation at Le Méridien Pyramids Hotel & Spa, one night at a Nubian village in Aswan, one night on a traditional felucca, two nights at a colorful guesthouse in Luxor, and one night at the Le Méridien Cairo Airport Hotel to allow for an easy early morning departure

-• Seven breakfasts, five dinners, and three lunches
+• Seven breakfasts, four dinners, and three lunches

 • Entrance fees and tours of all historic sights with an expert Egyptologist